Getting Experience

 • The program spans from June 2024 to July 2025.
 The organization provides housing and a monthly educational stipend covering gas, food and leisure activities.
 Applications for the 2024-25 gap-year Fellowship are due February 18th, 2024 at 11:59pm.

-• SCRI Summer Scholars Program – at Seattle Children’s – Applications for Summer 2024 are open from December 18, 2023 – January 12, 2024.
+• SCRI Summer Scholars Program – at Seattle Children’s – Application season is Fall/Winter for the following Summer.

 Find volunteering, shadowing and working opportunities in Washington State at the Career & Internship Center website and use Handshake to find current job and internship opportunities.